Equal Pay Audit

 What it is, why it matters, and how to do it right

-A pay audit is a structured process where you review and analyze employee compensation data to identify any unfair or unexplained pay differences between roles, genders, or other groups.
+An equal pay audit is a structured process where you review and analyse employee compensation data to identify any unfair or unexplained pay differences between roles, genders, or other groups.

-Pay audits help organizations ensure fair pay practices, comply with equal pay laws, and promote a more inclusive and equitable workplace.
+Pay audits help organisations ensure fair pay practices, comply with equal pay laws, and promote a more inclusive and equitable workplace.

 Get started today